mattbrictson/rails-starter/README.md

 ### Create a Rails project from the template

-1. Download and extract the [tarball of the 55minutes/rails-starter repository][tarball]; this will be the start of your new Rails project.
+1. Download and extract either the [master][master-zip] (plain starter) or the [bootstrap][bootstrap-zip] (Twitter Bootstrap-themed starter) ZIP archive of the rails-starter repository; this will be the start of your new Rails project.
 2. Globally replace `rails-starter` and `RailsStarter` with the desired name of your project.
 3. `cd` into the project and run `git init && git add . && git commit -m "init"` to initialize a git repository.